-Until I met Greg and his parents, I never really felt this love… But now, as I remember the taste of Greg’s grandmother’s Icelandic pickled beets, passed on to me by his mother – sweet, unadulterated and unapologetic beet flavour, only slightly mitigated by a handful of pickling spice – I realize just how comforting that love can be.
+Until I met G and his parents, I never really felt this love… But now, as I remember the taste of G’s grandmother’s Icelandic pickled beets, passed on to me by his mother – sweet, unadulterated and unapologetic beet flavour, only slightly mitigated by a handful of pickling spice – I realize just how comforting that love can be.

 Because sometimes, you just want to eat a pickled beet that tastes like its origins: earth, sugar, family and love.

 - 5 cups prepared beets washed, ends and roots left untouched